 Get Your Canadian Tax Refund

-If you work in Canada, you pay between 15 and 29 % income tax, which gets taken off your wage.
-The good news is that you may be able to get some or your money back through the Canadian tax refund.
+If you are working in Canada, you pay between 15 and 29 % income tax, which gets taken off your wage.
+The good news is that you may be able to get some of your money back through the Canadian tax refund.
 Find out more here.

 Get Travel Insurance

-If you’re participating in the Canadian Working Holiday Visa program (IEC), you will need to prove of insurance for the full duration of your work permit.
-World Nomads is a travel insurance for independent travellers are Safety Wing and World Nomads.
+If you’re participating in the Canadian Working Holiday Visa program (IEC), you will need to prove insurance for the full duration of your work permit.
+My favourite two travel insurance companies for independent travellers are Safety Wing and World Nomads.
 Both of them are worth checking out.

 - Work and Travel Canada – The Ultimate Guide

 - Travel Resources